BerlinVagrant/vagrant-dns/README.md

 $ vagrant dns --uninstall
 ```

-To also delete the created config file for this TLD (`~/.vagrant.d/tmp/dns/resolver/test` in our example) run:
+To also delete the created config file for this TLD (`~/.vagrant.d/tmp/dns/resolver/test` or `~/.vagrant.d/tmp/dns/resolver/vagrant-dns.conf` in our example) run:

 ```bash